oasci/pitt-biosc1540-2024f/content/lectures/09/index.md

 What you should be able to do after today's lecture:

-1. Discuss the importance of normalization in RNA-seq data analysis.
+1. Discuss the importance of normalization and quantification in RNA-seq data analysis.
-2. Explain the concept of gene expression quantification.
-3. Compare and contrast different methods for quantifying gene expression.
+2. Compare and contrast different methods for quantifying gene expression.
+3. Explain the relevance of pseudoalignment instead of read mapping.
+4. Understand the purpose of Salmon's generative model.
+5. Describe how salmon handles experimental biases in transcriptomics data.
-4. Outline the basic principles of transcript-level quantification methods.
+6. Communicate the principles of inference in Salmon.
-5. Interpret basic gene expression quantification results.

 ## Readings